RicardG/c-webserver/README.md

 ## How to use
 Running this project requires only 3 steps
-1. Build the webserver on your machine using the provided make file `make
+1. Build the webserver on your machine using the provided make file\
+$`make`
 2. Run the webserver.
 By default it will bind to the HTTP port (80).
-This can be changed in webserver.h `./WebServer
+This can be changed in webserver.h, but you will need to rebuild the server each time you do it.\
+$`./WebServer`
 3. Connect to the webserver.
 If you ran the server on your current machine you can access it using your preferred web browser at http://localhost.

 ## I don't like the provided webpages and want to provide my own